• Skip to main content

 • 💬 Comments

 • This cake is a showstopper.
 You'll be sure to garner lots of 'oohs' and 'aaghs' with this beauty.
 The ruffled edges look absolutely divine and remind me of a ballerina tutu.
-Leave the top clear to see the golden brûlée beauty, or treat it like a canvas and decorate it with your favourite flowers or fruit.

-Ingredients and substitutions
+🧾 Ingredients and Substitutions

 Individual ingredients for crepes layer cake set out in bench top.

-Crêpe batter
+Crêpe Batter

 Dry ingredients - Plain flour (all-purpose), sugar and salt

 • Plain (all-purpose) Flour - the crêpes are designed to be thin and flat, so no leavening agent is needed.
-It's best not to substitute the plain flour for self-raising flour as this will change the true nature of French-style crêpes.
+It's best not to substitute plain flour for self-raising flour as this will change the true nature of French-style crêpes.
 To make these gluten-free, substitute the flour 1-1 for your favourite gluten-free flour alternative.

 • Sugar and salt - Granulated sugar is added to sweeten the crêpes, and salt is added to season the batter.
 Both provide essential flavour, so the crêpes don't turn out bland.
 Granulated sugar can be substituted with caster, golden or light brown sugar.